pulp/pulp/docs/dev-guide/contributing/building.rst

 specified in the release config file.
 You can disable the push to fedorapeople by supplying --disable-push flag.

-Now is a good time to start our Jenkins builder to run the unit tests in all the supported operating systems.
-You can configure it to run the tests in the git branch that you are building.
+If you want to start our Jenkins builder to run the unit tests in all the supported operating systems, you should wait until the build script is finished so that it can push the correct tag to GitHub.
+You can configure Jenkins to run the tests in the git branch or tag that you are building.
 Make sure these pass before publishing the build.

 After the repositories are built, the next step is to merge the tag changes you have made all the way forward to master.
-You may experience merge conflicts with this step.
-Be sure to merge forward on all of the repositories.
+You will experience merge conflicts with this step if you are building a stream that is not the newest stream.
+Be sure to merge forward on all of the repositories, keeping the changelog entries in chronological order.
+Be cautious not bring the version bumps in the spec file forward!

 .. warning::